PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Love of coin, of course."

-"There is more," whispered the shadow, "do not lie to me.
-In this place.
+"There is more," said the UnderKing, "Do not lie to me.
+Do not lie in this place of all places.
 There is no bargain you can make with the final darkness."

 "There's always room to negotiate."